dlebansais/PgMessenger/README.md

 All common channels are captured: Global, Help and Trade.
 Custom room channels are not.
 Guild channel is also captured but visible only to guild members through a few tricks (see the [guild chat](#guild-chat) section).

-Eventually, PgMessenger will be changed to use a game chat API, but until then log files are the only way to do this.
+Eventually, PgMessenger will be changed to use an official game chat API, but until then log files are the only way to do this.

 # Setting up
 To contribute and send updates to others, follow these instructions: